Back to California

 What This Bill Does

-• Requires body art facilities to display a notice with information about human trafficking hotlines and services.
+• Requires body art facilities to put up signs with information about human trafficking, including hotlines and support services.

 Who It Names or Affects